There are a number of labour and materials saving techniques that are applicable when using epoxy.

 This can reduce the adhesion of following coats, whether epoxy or paint and make them go “fish-eyed” (the surface finishes pitted).

 Some epoxies have a good reputation for not waxing (or waxing rarely)

 The wet-on-wet application method is still the best so you don’t have to sand between the epoxy coats.

 This is why I always use a “wet-on-wet” epoxy application method (see “epoxy coating” above).
-If the surface is allowed to cure it will have to be dewaxed (not Bote-Cote) and sanded (Bote Cote too).
+If the surface is allowed to cure it will have to be dewaxed as insurance if in a commercial situation.

-Dewaxing – When the two to three coats have cured I always de-wax the surface using a plastic domestic scourer (Scotchbrite) and water with some cloudy ammonia added.
+Dewaxing – When the two to three coats have cured I always de-wax the surface using a plastic domestic scourer (Scotchbrite) and water maybe with a small amount cloudy ammonia added, though WEST (the most technically correct information source) has changed their advice to say water is enough.
 Scrub very thoroughly.

 You can then sand the surface to key it for further painting, epoxying or gluing.